COSIMA/regional-mom6/paper/paper.md

 ---
-title: 'regional-mom6: A Python package for Automatic generation of regional configurations for the Modular Ocean Model v6'
+title: 'regional-mom6: A Python package for automatic generation of regional configurations for the Modular Ocean Model v6'

 tags:
   - Python